Tony Verna: Biography

 Verna was born in Philadelphia, Pennsylvania.
 He died in Palm Desert, California at the age of 81.

-Early career

-Verna is credited with having invented instant replay, first used by CBS Sports during the Army-Navy game on December 7, 1963.

 Broadcast hallmarks

 Verna's broadcast hallmark was an ability to continually come up with advances in the use of cameras, program content and creative interplay.
 It was this skill that prompted him to use a trick left over from radio days in order to outwit the technology of the times and allow for a play on the field to be re-broadcast "instantly."

 Verna's varied career includes creating, producing and directing Pope John Paul II's billion-viewer television special "A Prayer for World Peace" and the historic music spectacular "Live Aid."
 As President of Caesar's Palace Productions, Verna was involved in all their spectacular entertainment projects.